 While you may be familiar with an electrical blackout, you may be wondering about the differences between brownouts vs blackouts.
 A brownout is defined as an intended or unintended temporary decrease in electrical voltage output.
 Brownouts occur when an electrical supplier minimizes the voltage to your city or suburb to accommodate heavy electrical usage in your area.
 If the demand for electricity is exceeding capacity or expectations, an electrical supplier will decrease the total electricity that is sent to each house in your area to avoid a blackout.
 Moderate to severe brownouts vs blackouts may also be caused by thunderstorms, rain, tornadoes, and hurricanes.

 Table of Contents

 Common Signs of a Brownout

 There are various signs that may indicate a brownout in your home or local city.
 A common signal of a severe brownout includes a reduction of lighting in your house.
 This will cause your incandescent, fluorescent, and LED light bulbs to produce less light.
-If an electrical distributor reduces the supply of electricity to your area, the lamps and bulbs in your house will begin to produce brown color.
+If an electrical distributor reduces the supply of electricity to your area, the lamps and bulbs in your house will begin to produce a brown color.
 The reduction of light will make it hard to read, cook, or clean in your home.

 Due to the decrease in electricity, you may begin to notice flickering lights during a brownout.
 This type of electrical issue may also cause your appliances to make weird noises, such as your air conditioning system or water pump.
 A critical brownout in your local suburb may also make it hard to connect to your Internet.
 If you notice symptoms of a brownout, we recommend calling your local electrical distributor to confirm the issue.